-E-sport, video and gaming will certainly thrive amid country-wide lockdowns and pressure to stay at home.
+E-sport, video, and gaming will certainly thrive amid country-wide lockdowns and pressure to stay at home.
 It may be an incentive for many people to entertain themselves in novel ways.

 We’re not talking about DHL or DPD only; this also applies to food delivery companies such as pyszne.pl, głodny.pl in Poland or Glovo and Uber Eats globally.
-With the widespread ban on food consumption on restaurant and store premises, food delivery is expected to skyrocket.
+With the widespread ban on food consumption on restaurants and store premises, food delivery is expected to skyrocket.